 It has a chic design with a zippered chest pocket to keep your important stuff handy.
 The integrated thumbholes keep your sleeves in place so you do not have to face any issues when layering your clothes – the elastic cuffs also make it super easy and comfortable.

-The Marmot Women’s Neothermo Hoody is specially designed for all kinds of weather – you can wear it as a mid-layer for colder weather conditions and as an outer hoody jacket when it is not so cold.
+The Marmot Women’s Neothermo Hoody is specially designed for all kinds of weather – you can wear it as a mid-layer for cold weather conditions and as an outer hoody jacket when it is not so cold.

 2. Mountain Hardwear Ghost Whisperer Down Jacket Women